marta-colmenar/curation-db/README.md

 - Newick trees (treeCollection): string with the trees in format 8 (newick).
 One for all the organisms.

 Finally, the new database will have this form (example for one document, in other words, a natural product).

+(here a document)

+There are also two jupyter notebooks similar to the final code.
+They were used to see outputs and chech the proper code functioning.